get-set-fetch/scraper/README.md

 ```

 ## DOM Clients
 Clients capable of parsing and querying html content exposing DOM like functionality such as `querySelectorAll`, `getAttribute`.
-You can use such clients with predefined scenarios prefixed by 'dom' like [dom-static-content](#dom-static-content).
+You can use such clients with predefined pipelines prefixed by 'dom' like [dom-static-content](#dom-static-content).
 Each client needs to be manually installed as @get-set-fetch/scraper is not bundling them.

 When defining your own plugins you can directly use your favorite html parsing library, you don't have to use any of the clients described below.
 They are designed as a compatibility layer between DOM like libraries and browser DOM API so that predefined plugins like [ExtractHtmlContentPlugin](#extracthtmlcontentplugin), [ExtractUrlsPlugin](#extracturlsplugin) can use either one interchangeably.